-Let's get back to Wisconsin Navy veteran Keith Roberts targeted by the U.S. Dept of Veterans Affairs (VA) in 2003-05, who became the central figure in an Alice-in-Wonderland tale, after U.S. Attorney Stephen Biskupic of Wisconsin and top VA officials schemed to convict Roberts’ of fraudulently receiving VA benefits (by wire transfer as the VA requires).
+Let's get back to Wisconsin Navy veteran Keith Roberts (covered in these pages) targeted by the U.S. Dept of Veterans Affairs (VA) in 2003-05, who became the central figure in an Alice-in-Wonderland tale, after U.S. Attorney Stephen Biskupic of Wisconsin and top VA officials schemed to convict Roberts’ of fraudulently receiving VA benefits (by wire transfer as the VA requires).

-Breed quotes the prosecution approvingly, taking the VA's and CAVC's positions at face value as though these institution have a shred of credibility.
+Breed quotes the prosecution approvingly, taking the VA's and CAVC's (U.S. Court of Appeals for Veterans Claims) positions at face value as though these institution have a shred of credibility.

-The basis of the prosecution: Holland and Roberts were not friends (an assertion knocked down) it was divined 35 years by VA cops after the death of Roberts' friend and fellow airman.
+The basis of the prosecution: Holland and Roberts were not friends (an assertion knocked down) it was divined after 35 years by VA cops, after the death of Roberts' friend and fellow airman.

 Navy veteran Keith Roberts filed a claim, several claims as he learned how, and then listened to his veteran service officer and asked for retroactive awarding of his benefits to his discharge.

-Roberts often screamed at the Milwaukee VA regional office that they were illegally altering his C-File.
+Roberts often screamed at the Milwaukee VA regional office that they were illegally altering his C-File, his claims file.
 He was right.
 But they turned around and charged him with fraud.